HL7/fhir-for-fair/input/pagecontent/FHIRandFAIR.md

 The F3 principle can be interpreted differently depending on how metadata information are implemented in FHIR, but it is in general possible to satisfy.
-When metadata is represented by a FHIR resource distinct from those recording data (e.g. a Citation resource pointing to the used data) the mechanism typically used by FHIR to assure this link is through the Reference datatype.
-This data type supports either (a) the direct reference to the FHIR resource with absolute or relative url based on the resource logical ID; and (b) the reference to its business identifier.
+When metadata is represented by a FHIR resource distinct from those recording data (e.g. a Citation resource pointing to the used data) the mechanism typically used by FHIR to assure this link is through either the Reference datatype or canonical urls.
+The Reference data type supports either (a) the direct reference to the FHIR resource with absolute or relative url based on the resource logical ID;
+and (b) the reference to its business identifier.

 In the cases when metadata information are recorded in the same FHIR resource of the data they describe, data are uniquely identified within